DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         of this property.
     </div>
     <p>
-        So what’s going wrong here?
+        So what's going wrong here?
     </p>
     <p>
         Apparently, the collection view successfully deselects